The Zoo FenceThe Zoo Fence

 Dream characters are not dreaming, so on awakening, they do not awaken.
 Dreamers are dreaming, so on awakening, it is they who awaken.
 And on awakening of the dreamer, the dream and the dream characters … POOF!
 Gone.

 Or maybe not.
+It’s complicated.
 Consider this.
-Let’s say last night each of us dreamed of riding a horse across a field into a woods up to a clearing in which were a few people, men and women, some beautiful some less so, some eating a meal, who urge us to dismount, and then speak to us, observations, warnings, promises, in a foreign language we do not know but are able to undersand.
+Let’s say last night each of us dreamed of riding a horse across a field into a woods up to a clearing in which were a few people, men and women, some beautiful some less so, some eating a meal, who urge us to dismount, and then speak to us, observations, warnings, promises, in a foreign language we do not know but are able to understand.
 A dream.
 (Just for fun, I used some images I know dream analysts would enjoy, but any scenario would do here.)
 And then we awake.
-And it’s gone.
+Where is all that stuff?
+Gone, right?

 All gone.
-But while in train, it’s unmistakably there.
+Or is it?
+While in train, it’s unmistakably there.
 In my experience, I have never dreamed that I was dreaming, that the persons, things, events were not “real”.
 I have never even considered the real-ness of a dream while dreaming it.
-While dreaming, the dream is real.
+While dreaming, the dream is real..
 Even all there is.

-I am certain of that, sufficiently certain to say (cautiously) “I know it.”
+Actually, I am certain of that, sufficiently certain to say (cautiously) “I know it.”
+I mean, it makes sense, and needs to be true.

 There is more to it, of course.
 But this is a piece of it.

-Who is the dreamer?
-Who — or is it what? — is having the dream, doing the dreaming?
+The details are still unknown … to me.
+Who — or is it what? — is having the dream, doing the dreaming.
+Dream-wise, who and what is me the character and me the dreamer?

-A guess: It will be the same but different … in unexpected ways (whatevser that means).
+A guess: It will be the same but different … in unexpected ways (whatever that means).

 Just a guess.

-What I do know is what I have been told and what I have read by the Teachers, and I am convinced it is the Truth.
-Well, actually, Stefan, a dream character, knows what he has read and been told in the dream, and I am, Stefan is, convinced that it is True.
-Like I said, it’s complicated.
-And yet maybe not so much complicated as wondrous.
+What I do know is what I have been told and what I have read by the Teachers, , and I am convinced it is the Truth.
+Well, actually, Stefan, a dream character, knows what he has read and been told in the dream, he is convinced that it is True.
+Even wondrous.

 A self-generated, uninterrupted, causeless, purposeless, boundaryless, joy-filled, silent “Oh my.”
 Like that.